covertnine/c9-admin/README.md

 }
 ```

-So, that's how you add your hooks to this plugin.
+So, if you want to add your own hook, add it to the `__construct` method, copying the syntax, and add your function _inside_ the class definition.

 ## Use
 Find all current options in Settings > C9 Admin